Back to Blog

 Better Stack 10 monitors / heartbeats Team plans for incident workflows Email, Slack, Teams, phone/SMS/on-call workflows No Incident response and on-call teams

-QuietPulse 5 jobs $20/quarter for 20 jobs Telegram and webhooks No Indie hackers, small SaaS apps, and developers blocked by card-only billing
+QuietPulse 5 jobs $20/quarter for 20 jobs Email, Telegram, webhooks No Indie hackers, small SaaS apps, and developers blocked by card-only billing

 Prices and limits can change, so check the vendor pages before buying.
 The strategic difference matters more than a single dollar amount: some tools are dedicated cron monitors, while others are broader observability or uptime platforms that also support heartbeats.